Federated Learning over Noisy Channels: Convergence Analysis and Design Examples: Related Works

-Recent years have also seen increased effort in the communication algorithm, protocol, and system design of FL.
-The inherent trade-off between local model update and global model aggregation is studied in \cite{mo2020energy} to optimize over transmission power/rate and training time.
-Various radio resource allocation and client selection policies \cite{zeng2019energy,nishio2019client,shi2019device,yang2019energy,yang2019scheduling,chen2020convergence,xu2020client} have been proposed to minimize the learning loss or the training time.
-Joint communication and computation is investigated \cite{yang2020federated,sun2020icc,zhu2019broadband,zhu2020one,chen2019joint}.
-In particular, the analog aggregation design \cite{zhu2019broadband,sun2020icc,zhu2020one,sun2019energy} serves as one of our design examples in Section~\ref{sec:design}.
-The effect of noise has been studied in \cite{caldas2018expanding,Ang2020tc}, but the emphasis has been on how to modify the machine learning methods to reduce noise, while our work keeps the model training aspect of FL unchanged and focuses on the communication design that controls the effective noise.
+\mypara{Communication design for FL. } Recent years have also seen increased effort in the communication algorithm and system design for FL.
+Trade-off between local model update and global model aggregation is studied in \cite{mo2020energy} to optimize the transmission power/rate and training time.
+Various radio resource allocation and client selection policies \cite{zeng2019energy,shi2019device,yang2019energy,yang2019scheduling,chen2020convergence,xu2020client} have been proposed to minimize the learning loss or the training time.
+Joint communication and computation is investigated \cite{yang2020federated,zhu2019broadband,zhu2020one,chen2019joint}.
+In particular, the analog aggregation design \cite{zhu2019broadband,amiri2020sp,zhu2020one} serves as one of our design examples in Section~\ref{sec:design}.

+\mypara{FL with imperfect/noisy communications.} Existing literature is dominated by uplink-only noisy communications \cite{frey2020over,jiang2020iccc,yang2020federated,amiri2020federated,zhu2019broadband,xia2020fast,sery2020over,guo2021iot}.
+There is very limited study on downlink-only noisy communications for FL; \cite{amiri2020convergence} proposes and analyzes downlink digital and analog transmissions while assuming an error-free uplink.
+On the other hand, existing literature that consider both upload and download imperfect communications focus only on how to modify the ML model training method.
+In particular, \cite{Ang2020tc} changes the loss function of FL to accommodate the communication error. \cite{tang2019doublesqueeze,yu2018double,chen2021scalecom} propose to compress the gradients in order to tolerate both uplink and downlink bandwidth bottlenecks.
+Their methods are either error compensation, quantization or leveraging sparsity.
+None of these considers improving the communication design.